Stephen de Vere

-Sir Stephen Edward De Vere, 4th Baronet (26 July 1812 – 10 November 1904) was an Anglo-Irish Member of Parliament in the nineteenth century.
+Sir Stephen Edward De Vere, 4th Baronet (26 July 1812 – 10 November 1904) was an Anglo-Irish, Whig Party, Member of Parliament for County Limerick, who in the Famine year 1847 bore personal witness to the conditions aboard the "coffin ships" that carried Irish emigrants to North America, and who converted to Roman Catholicism.

-Life
+Biography

 He was the second son of Sir Aubrey de Vere, 2nd Baronet and Mary Spring Rice, and elder brother of the poet Aubrey Thomas de Vere.
 He had three sisters, although only one, Elinor, survived until adulthood.
 De Vere's other siblings were; Horatio, William and Vere Edmond.

+As the Great Famine developed from late 1845. de Vere assisted in the local administration of relief, and in the efforts of the Mansion House committee to lobby for greater government assistance.
+Like his uncle, Lord Monteagle, he had favoured assisted emigration, to British North America and the United States, as a solution for the congestion and poverty of rural Ireland.
+But, but such was the death toll aboard and in quarantine stations on arrival, that vessels carrying Irish emigrants across the Atlantic were acquiring a reputation as "coffin ships".

-In 1847, he took passage in one of the infamous "coffin ships" that transported Irish emigrants fleeing the Great Famine to British North America and the United States, wanting to see for himself the horrendous conditions that were leading to the deaths of so many of these passengers.
-He composed a withering report on his voyage now contained within The Elgin-Grey Papers.
+In the spring of 1847, de Vere took passage on an emigrant ship to Canada to investigate conditions for himself.
+His cousin Vere Foster took a similar passage to New York in 1850.
+De Vere composed a withering report on his voyage now contained within The Elgin-Grey Papers.
 When Colonial Secretary Earl Grey read this report, he forwarded it to Lord Elgin, Governor-General of Upper Canada and Lower Canada in the hope that these inhumane conditions could be improved.
-The Passenger Act of 1847 made "coffin ships" illegal, though many still operated.
+The Passenger Act 1847 (10 & 11 Vict. c.
+103) made "coffin ships" illegal, though many still operated.

-De Vere became a Roman Catholic in 1847, and defended the re-creation of the English Catholic hierarchy in 1851.
-He was a Whig Party MP for Limerick County from 1854 to 1859, and was appointed High Sheriff of County Limerick in 1870.
+On arrival in Montreal in 1847, de Vere was received into the Roman Catholic church, a conversion attributed to his "admiration for the moral fortitude in hardship of the catholic peasantry".
+He subsequently defended the re-creation of the English Catholic hierarchy in 1851.